TomChoe/inventoryAppSpring/README.md

 # inventoryAppSpring

-Using the react front end from another repository, the backend REST endpoints will be running on spring containered in Docker.
+React framework to render views to client, the backend REST endpoints will be running on spring-boot containered in Docker.